ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-ie.md

 > [!warning]
 >
-> The exact procedure for domain transfer may vary, especially in case of some country-code TLDs (ccTLD, such as .pl, .lu, .hk, .ro, .be, .lt, .dk, .at, .fi, etc.) and a few special purpose TLDs (.am, .fm, etc.).
+> The exact procedure for domain transfer may vary, especially in case of some country-code **TLD**s (**ccTLD**, such as .pl, .lu, .hk, .ro, .be, .lt, .dk, .at, .fi, etc.) and a few special purpose **TLD**s (.am, .fm, etc.).
 Depending on your domain name extension, you may have additional requirements.
 We recommend to first check against the information displayed in the section of the extension concerned, on our website: <https://www.ovhcloud.com/en-ie/domains/tld/>.
 >

 ### Step 1: Check the information associated with the domain